 Resubmission

 A resubmission is required whenever an error greater than 5 percent of a previously reported value is discovered by a respondent or if requested by the EIA.
-In addition, resubmit Form EIA-814 whenever descriptive information (i.e. port of entry, country of origin, product description, sulfur, API gravity, processing company name and facility facility name) is added or changed.
+In addition, resubmit Form EIA-814 whenever descriptive information (i.e. port of entry, country of origin, product description, sulfur, API gravity, processing company name and facility name) is added or changed.

 Enter "X" in the resubmission box if you are correcting information previously reported.